saikatds-bd/saikatds-bd/README.md

-- 👋 Hi, I’m Saikat Das Sajib
+- 👋 Hi, I am Saikat Das Sajib
-- :man_student: I have graduated in Molecular Biology and Biochemistry from University of Oslo, Norway
+- :man_student: Completed my bachelor and master's in Biochemistry and Molecular Biologist
-- :blossom: I love to learn new things and grow everyday
+- :blossom: Love to learn new things and grow everyday
-- 👀 I’m interested in Next Generation Sequencing data analysis
+- 👀 Interested in cancer research and development of better diagnosis and treatment methods
-- 🌱 I’m currently learning scRNA-seq data analysis
+- 🌱 Experienced in analyzing next generation sequencing data
-- 📫 How to find me:
+- 📫 Find me:
   - :office: [Linkedin] (https://www.linkedin.com/in/saikat-das-sajib)
-  - :e-mail: [E-mail] (s.sajib63@yahoo.com)
+  - :e-mail: [E-mail] (saikat.d.sajib@uit.no)

 <!---
 saikatds-bd/saikatds-bd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.